 8.15.1 Introduction

-The requirements in this clause apply for a UE configured with more than one DLorJointTCIState or UL-TCIState configurations for both DL and UL channels/signals on a serving cell or a cell with PCI different from a serving cell [on a CC, or serving cells on all CCs in the same CC list configured by simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3, simultaneousU-TCI-UpdateList4] in MR-DC or standalone NR.
+The requirements in this clause apply for a UE configured with DLorJoint-TCIState configurations for DL channels on a serving cell.Further the requirements also apply for all the list of serving cells in simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3, simultaneousU-TCI-UpdateList4 in MR-DC or standalone NR.
 UE shall complete the switch of active downlink TCI state within the delay defined in this clause.

-The requirements in this clause for a cell with different PCI from serving cell are applicable for such cell is known for a UE.
-A cell with different PCI from serving cell is known if the the following conditions are met
+When the target DL TCI state refers to an additional PCI different from the serving cell PCI in which this DL TCI-State is configured, the requirements in this clause are applicable provided that the cell with the additional PCI is known for a UE.
+A cell with the additional PCI is known if the following conditions are met

-Active BWP of the serving cell and a cell with different PCI are the same
+Active BWP of the serving cell and a cell with the additional PCI are the same

-Center frequency, SCS and SFN offset of a cell with different PCI from serving cell are as the same as serving cell
+Center frequency, SCS and SFN offset of a cell with the additional PCI are as the same as serving cell

-During the last 5s before L1-RSRP measurement is configured, the UE has sent a valid L3 measurement report for the cell with different PCI
+During the last 5s before L1-RSRP measurement is configured, the UE has sent a valid L3 measurement report for the cell with the additional PCI

-Timing offset between serving cell and the cell with different PCI from serving cell is within CP of the corresponding SCS
+Timing offset between serving cell and the cell with the additional PCI is within CP of the corresponding SCS

-Otherwise, the cell with different PCI from serving cell is unknown.
+Otherwise, the cell with the additional PCI is unknown.

 <End of Change 1>